 As a registered provider of social housing, we’re required to meet the Regulator of Social Housing’s (RSH’s) Value for Money Standard and publish evidence in relation to our:

-- Performance against our own value for money targets and metrics set out by the RSH, and how our performance compares to our peers.
+- performance against our own Value For Money Standard targets and metrics set out by the RSH, and how our performance compares to our peers

 In addition to the information published in our statutory accounts, we have also chosen to publish an Added Value Annual Review for 2017/18.
 This review provides extra details on what we’ve achieved this year to add value to our organisation, and sets out plans for 2018/19.

 Contrary to popular belief, value for money isn’t just about cutting costs.
 It’s making sure that we get the best return for every pound we spend, and achieving the right balance between the ‘three Es’ – economy, efficiency and effectiveness.